Student comments (see reviews)

-These sessions are designed to make you feel at ease, and are more informal discussion than academic masterclass – an opportunity to explore technical problems and interpretative ideas.
-Course Director Gil Jetley guides the session and arranges matters so that everyone has a chance to perform during the week.
-Through the collective knowledge and experience of the group you will surely learn something new, or perhaps appreciate something already known from a new perspective.
+These sessions are designed to make you feel at ease, more informal discussion than academic masterclass.
+Only three participants per course means everyone gets individual attention.
+The aim is to draw on the collective knowledge and experience of the group and learn something new, or perhaps appreciate something already known from a new perspective.

-A break for an ‘al fresco’ lunch around 13.00 and then the afternoons are free for personal practise, or just being a tourist!
-There are two digital pianos for practise (to ensure everyone gets enough time, practise may be timetabled), and individual private lessons on the conservatoire grand are available by arrangement.
+A break for an ‘al fresco’ lunch around 13.00 and then the afternoons are free for personal practise.
+Two digital pianos ensure everyone gets enough practise time, and individual private lessons on the conservatoire grand are available by arrangement.

 Evenings are social time, for networking, exchanging war stories, or just enjoying each other’s company.
 Pianists and partners gather together at Montemuse after the afternoon’s activities and anyone feeling brave enough (or a tutor) gives a short recital while the rest of us enjoy a glass of wine.

 We then head for one of the many local restaurants renowned for its atmosphere and regional cooking.
 (All meals are included in course fees).
 If there’s a piano, feel free to give an impromptu cabaret – the locals will love you for it!